Soham-Rana/Simple-HTTPS-Server/README.md

 private_key = certs/server.key

-The exact configuration options depend on the current implementation.
+The exact available options depend on the current implementation.

-Testing
+🧪 Testing

 Configure with tests enabled: